 Other revisions of data that should be submitted to the flat start coordinator include updates to the load model, Zsource corrections, generation netting, or any other modifications to the network necessary for dynamic studies.

-Dynamics Data Screening
+Dynamic Data Screening

-DWG members should review the dynamics data for equipment connected to their system for completeness and applicability.
+DWG members should review the dynamic data for equipment connected to their system for completeness and applicability.
 The data should be appropriate for the model, and the model should be appropriate for the equipment.
-Before submitting data for inclusion in updated dynamics base cases, each DWG member should perform dynamics data screening.
+Before submitting data for inclusion in updated dynamic base cases, each DWG member should perform dynamic data screening.

 Flat Start Criteria